petershin/liferay-learn/docs/commerce/latest/en/pricing/pricing-engine-overview.md

 Catalogs contain products, and each catalog has its own default [base price list](#base-price-list) and [base promotion list](#base-promotion-list).
 These lists store base price entries for all product SKUs in the catalog and are available to all customers.
 You can also create custom [price lists](#price-lists) and [promotion lists](#promotion-lists) to define more targeted and configurable price entities.
 As part of each entry, you can also define [price tiers](#price-tiers) that set special prices for products based on quantity.
 Finally, [discounts](#discounts) are applied on top of price entries without overriding them.

 !!! note
     The following overview describes Commerce Pricing Engine v2.0.
 This is the default pricing algorithm used for Commerce 3.0+ and Portal/DXP 7.3+.
-Commerce 2.1.x.
-Earlier versions use [Pricing Engine v1.0](#pricing-engine-v1-0-reference) by default.
+Earlier versions (i.e., Commerce 2.1.x) use [Pricing Engine v1.0](#pricing-engine-v1-0-reference) by default.
 If desired, you can [change the pricing engine version](#enabling-pricing-engine-v20-in-commerce-21x) used for the instance.

 {bdg-secondary}`Liferay DXP 2023.Q4+/Portal GA98+` If you have a [unit of measure](../product-management/creating-and-managing-products/products/units-of-measure.md) configured for the SKU, you have entries for each unit in the base price list, base promotion list, custom price lists, and custom promotion lists.